Borough of Maidstone: Composition

-Four of the independent councillors sit with the Greens as the 'Green and Independent Alliance', which forms the council's administration with the Liberal Democrats.
-The other two independents sit with local party the Fant & Oakwood Independents as the 'Independent and Fant & Oakwood Independents Group'.
-The next election is due in May 2028.
+The two independents sit with local party the Fant & Oakwood Independents as the 'Independent and Fant & Oakwood Independents Group'.

 Elections

 Since the last boundary changes in 2024, 49 councillors have been elected from 26 wards, with each ward electing one, two or three councillors.
 Elections are held every four years.

 Premises

 Maidstone House, King Street, Maidstone: Council's offices.

 Council meetings are held at Maidstone Town Hall in the High Street.
 The council has its main offices at Maidstone House (formerly called Maidstone Gateway) on King Street in the centre of Maidstone.

 Parishes

 The third tier of local government is the civil parish; in Maidstone some of the parishes have neither a parish council nor a parish meeting, as indicated (1):